 Cast plaster, steel, inkjet on Asuka, photopolymer and relief, audio

-Tides, especially ones connected to estuaries and mudflats, perform diurnal writing and erasing, concealing and revealing, leaving their ghostly spectral traces at ebb tide.
-Each set of tracings, unique, is wiped away by the following tide and a new performance creates a new set of inscriptions.
-As quintessentially liminal spaces, these landscapes provide a fleeting platform for entanglements with humans and non-humans—and any given state of becoming is haunted by what has recently been and what is soon to become again.
-In this project Tidal Timespace, I think of the visible remains seen at low tide as a kind of palimpsest, and capture them in a series of plaster casts and photographs printed in several artist books, recording the still-wet, intricate tidal patterns inscribed by snails, currents, and other beings in the mudflats at low tide, mapping the diversity and signature of each landscape.
-The project intertwines ecological and historical narratives, personal and communal memory, scientific data, and a wide range of media to revere, share and care for the fragile landscapes of Bahía Adair in Sonora, Mexico, and the Severn Estuary in the UK.
+Tides, especially ones connected to estuaries and mudflats, perform polyrhythmic writings and erasings; concealing and revealing their ghostly spectral traces at ebb tide.
+Each set of tracings, unique, is wiped away by the following tide and a new performance unveils a fresh set of inscriptions.
+As quintessentially liminal spaces, these landscapes provide a fleeting platform for entanglements with humans and non-humans—and each state of material becoming is haunted by what has recently been, and what is soon to become again.
+In this collaborative project, I think of these visible remains witnessed at low tide as palimpsests and capture them in plaster casts that record the still-wet, intricate patterns inscribed by invertebrates, currents, and other beings, mapping the diversity and signature of both Bahía Adair in Sonora, Mexico, and the Severn Estuary in the UK.